Lvcios/PokemonTCG.SDK/README.md

 Pokemon TCG dotNET SDK

 This SDK use the API from https://pokemontcg.io/
-You can install it trhought the Package Manager Console (NuGet) by
+You can install it through the Package Manager Console (NuGet) by

     Install-Package PokemonTCG.SDK